PhilipYip1988/vmware-workstation-installation-guide/readme.md

 **This section may need to be repeated after a significant VMware or Ubuntu update.**

-## Installing Windows 11 in a VM
+## Installing Windows 11 in a Virtual Machine

-The Windows 11 can now be selected.
+The Windows 11 Guest can now be selected.
 Select Power On:

 <img src='./images/img_058.png' alt='img_058' width='600'/>